ietf-wg-asdf/SDF/sdf.md

 [^status]

 [^status]: (This note will be removed by the RFC editor:)
-    The present revision (–19) addresses comments from the AD review and from the IESG directorate reviews.
+    The present revision (-20) fixes a clerical error in (–19), which addresses comments from the AD review and from the IESG directorate reviews.

 --- middle